secondo-database/secondo/WebUI/README.md

 - Additional projections beyond BerlinMOD as needed.
 - Remaining long-tail types (network/JNet, precise geometry, raster) still fall back to the textual nested-list view, as `DsplGeneric` does in the Java GUI.
-- Implement a regular table view that also allows updates (like the UpdateViewer in the Java GUI).
+- Table view follow-ups: a load dialog for the filter/project/sort the backend already accepts (`/api/table/load`), nested `nrel`/`arel` relations, and linking a selected row to its geometry on the map.
 - Kernel follow-ups surfaced while wiring up SQL, all pre-existing:
   `SecondoInterfaceCS::Secondo` assigns `resolvedCmdLevel` only on its "usual command" branch, so after a client-intercepted `save`/`restore` it reports the